agentsystems/agentsystems/README.md

 **Self-hosted app store for AI agents.**

-Browse a catalog of third-party agents (document processing, data analysis, workflow automation — sky's the limit), install them, and run them locally in isolated containers.
+Browse a catalog of community-developed agents (document processing, data analysis, workflow automation — sky's the limit), install them, and run them locally in isolated containers.

 **Key concepts:**
 - Agents run in separate Docker containers on your machine